Impact Wrestling Uncaged

-Uncaged was a special episode of Impact! produced by Impact Wrestling, which was taped on January 11 and January 12, 2019 at the Frontón México in Mexico City, Mexico and it aired on February 15, 2019.
+Uncaged was a professional wrestling television special produced by Impact Wrestling, which was taped on January 11 and January 12, 2019 at the Frontón México in Mexico City, Mexico and it aired on February 15, 2019 as an episode of Impact!.

 Four professional wrestling matches were contested at the event.
 The main event was a four-way match for the Impact World Championship, in which Johnny Impact retained the title against Brian Cage, Killer Kross and Moose.
 On the undercard, Taya Valkyrie retained the Impact Knockouts Championship against Tessa Blanchard in a street fight and Lucha Libre AAA Worldwide representatives Aero Star, El Hijo del Vikingo, Psycho Clown and Puma King defeated Impact Wrestling representatives Eddie Edwards, Eli Drake, Fallah Bahh and Sami Callihan in an eight-man elimination tag team match to win the World Cup.